djmgit/Pexec/README.md

 Most of the options directly refers to a field in the PexecClient struct as already described in the previous section.

+## Contributing to PExec

+Contribution to PExec are most welcome.
+If you have found a bug or if you have any feature in mind or if you want to help in integrating other cloud platforms or other providers/prchestrators like Consul, DCOS, etc, please create an issue send a PR.
+I would be extremely happy to review it.